spnda/fastgltf/docs/overview.rst

 You can read more about the accessor utilities from fastgltf :ref:`here <accessor-tools>`.

 fastgltf follows C++'s concept of "you don't pay for what you don't use" by only doing the absolute minimum by default.
-Without specifying any options, fastgltf will only parse the specified parts of the glTF JSON.
+Without specifying any options, fastgltf will only parse the glTF JSON.
-For buffers and images, fastgltf will by default only either give you buffers, when the buffer or image data is embedded within the glTF, or just the plain old URIs.
+For buffers and images, fastgltf will by default only either give you a std::vector, when the data is embedded within the glTF, or just plain old URIs.
-Still, fastgltf offers various options that will let the library load buffers and images into memory, which can be controlled with the memory map/unmap callbacks.
-These can also be used for mapping GPU buffers so that fastgltf will write or decode base64 data directly into GPU memory.
+While fastgltf only does the minimum by default, it provides a lot of extra features that can be bundled together.

-By using modern C++ features, the code that reads data and properties from the glTF becomes simpler and vastly more descriptive, which is a big aspect of guaranteeing code-correctness.
+By using modern C++ features, the code that reads data and properties from the glTF becomes simpler and vastly more descriptive, guaranteeing code-correctness.
 A big factor for this improvement is the use of types which enforce certain properties about the data, like e.g. ``std::variant`` or ``std::optional``.
 Compared with tinygltf, where, for example, optional values are simply represented by a boolean or a ``-1`` for indices, this is a big improvement.